edden-gerber/edden-gerber.github.io/_posts/2019-10-11-guessing-location-on-earth.md

 What kind of filter to use?
 Common filters used in signal processing such as the Butterworth or Chebychev filters are good if you care about the precise frequency spectrum of your output, but they pay for that by introducing some distortions (e.g. "ringing" around square waves) that we want to avoid (as they may create artificial peaks).
 A simple Gaussian filter is probably the best option in our case.

-We just need to select one parameter - the standard deviation (width) of our Gaussian, corresponding to the degree of smoothing.
+We need to select one parameter - the standard deviation (width) of our Gaussian, corresponding to the degree of smoothing.
 A width of 5km makes sense and seems to generate good results - let's compare the signals and detected peaks before and after filtering (again zooming in, and let's also add a minimal height criterion to find_peaks to get rid of very low peaks):

 ```python
 from scipy import ndimage # the gaussian filter is part of the image processing library